Loading...

 Chunk 2: ' new features comparison'

 Because fine-grained streaming sends parameters without buffering or JSON validation, there is no guarantee that the resulting stream will complete in a valid JSON string.
 Particularly, if the stop reason max_tokens is reached, the stream may end midway through a parameter and may be incomplete.
-You will generally have to write specific support to handle when max_tokens is reached.
+You generally have to write specific support to handle when max_tokens is reached.

 Handling invalid JSON in tool responses